zhgzhg/sshfsmount/README.md

 *	fusemount
 *	nohup + (thunar or nautilus or dolphin) (optional)

-To install for Fedora use:
+To install sshfs for Fedora (Red Hat platforms) use:

+	su -

 	yum install fuse-sshfs